-(a) Example of a detected chair.
-The (b) Example of a detected table.
-The detected chair model is colored in detected table model is colored in green.
+(a) Example of a detected chair (b) Example of a detected table model, which is colored in green. model, which is colored in blue.

-Fig. 1.
+Figure 1.
 Example of correctly classified furniture.
 The chair is correctly detected despite the fact that only the top part of the chair is actually visible in the scan.
 Similarly, the table is detected despite the fact that it is partially occluded.